Guidelines for Communities

 [This gives you an opportunity to discuss and negotiate the schedule.]

-- Have the collections you will be working with been treated with pesticides?
+- Have the collections we will be working with been treated with pesticides?

 [Historically, many collections were treated with mothballs, or even arsenic, lead, or mercury, to prevent insect infestations.
 For your safety, museum staff may recommend that you wear gloves and sometimes lab coats while studying some collection items.]